Document

 • Hedging contract in respect of raw materials or merchandise

-A person may incur loss in case of future price fluctuations in respect of contracts entered into by him for the delivery of goods manufactured or merchandise sold.
-To guard himself against such a loss and reduce the risk exposure, he may enter into a hedge contract.
-Such contracts are not speculative in nature.
+A person may incur a loss in case of future price fluctuations in respect of goods manufactured or merchandise sold by him.
+To guard himself against such a loss and reduce the risk exposure, he may enter into a contract to hedge himself against the price fluctuations of raw materials or merchandise.
+Such contracts are not treated as speculative in nature.

 • Hedging contract in respect of stocks and shares